Based on Joel Mokyr, The Enlightened Economy (Yale, 2009)

 The eighteenth century thus spent an enormous amount of intellectual energy on describing what it could not understand…The three C’s — counting, classifying, cataloguing — were central to the Baconian program that guided much of the growth of useful knowledge in the century before the Industrial Revolution.
 Heat, energy, chemical affinities, electrical tension, capacitance, resistivity and many other properties of materials from iron to bricks to molasses were measured and tabulated before they were “understood.”18

 There was a great deal of variation in the manner in which these investigations were carried out.
 At one end of the spectrum would be someone like Robert Boyle, who expected his experiments to yield clear inferences: “The pressure and volume of a gas are inversely related.”
-At the other end of the spectrum were the craftsmen in numerous industries who systematically varied their practices in the hope of better outcomes.
+At the other end of the spectrum were the craftsmen in numerous industries who systematically varied their practices in search of better outcomes.
 The value of the latter activity is nowhere more evident than in ironmaking.
 The making of iron involves quite complicated chemical processes, but the relevant chemistry was completely unknown during the Industrial Revolution.
 The massive expansion of the iron industry, with falling costs and rising quality, was entirely the result of intelligent experimentation.

 The exchange of knowledge, another aspect of Bacon’s program, was facilitated by learned societies.
 The most famous of these societies was London’s Royal Society, which was consciously formed on Baconian principles.
 Other societies were formed far from London, in the areas where manufacturing was developing.
 Their membership encompassed scientists, engineers and entrepreneurs, and they provided a venue in which scientists and more practical men could exchange information about “pumps, textile machines, chemistry, crop yields, and similar matters.”19 The Birmingham Lunar Society was one example: it included scientists such as Joseph Priestley and Erasmus Darwin, and industrialists such as Matthew Boulton and Josiah Wedgwood.
 Its corresponding members included the botanist Joseph Banks and the clockmaker John Whitehurst.